Treasure and XP

 Treasure values listed for monsters must be adjusted if the XP values are adjusted, otherwise characters being advanced more slowly will end up with more wealth than is typical for their level.
 Conversely, characters being advanced quickly through the levels will have dramatically less wealth than Epic Path assumes they will.
 Being under-geared can make encounters very difficult, while being over-geared can make encounters too easy, so both of these possibilities should be avoided.

 Weight and Bulkiness

 There are basically 4 categories of loot in Epic Path: coins (any denomination), sellable goods, craftable goods, and remnants.
 One unit of sellable goods is dropped PER CREATURE defeated in an encounter.
 Craftable goods can be made from sellable goods by taking some time to winnow them down to their most useful bits.
+Be sure to pay attention to your Carrying Capacity, and head back to town and those friendly merchants when you get burdened down.
 Remnants are an optional system (see below).
 Each category of loot has different weights and bulkiness, as detailed on the table below:

 Once the players are in a location where trade can occur, sellable goods can be transformed into money (gold pieces, platinum pieces, astral diamonds, etc.).
 Alternatively, sellable goods can be turned into remnants, if they are taken to a workshop.

 Once in a town, settlement, or some other place where goods can be exchanged (which can also include magic wishing wells, a passing tinker's wagon, a genie at a crossroads, etc.), players can exchange their sellable goods for money of an equal value.

 It is not possible to haggle for better exchange rates for sellable goods, even with a high Barter skill.
 Barter can only be applied to the purchase of goods that a vendor is selling, or when selling a piece of equipment that the character no longer needs.